hertogp/iptrie/README.md

 ![mac](assets/mac.dot.png)

-`Iptrie` recognizes EUI-48 addresses and EUI-64, but only when using '-'s as punctuation, otherwise `Pfx` will turn it into an IPv6 prefix.
+`Iptrie` recognizes EUI-48 and EUI-64 prefixes.
+Note that EUI-64 using ':' as
+punctuation might come out as an IPv6, in which case `Pfx.from_mac/1` should be used to create a prefix before putting it in the tree.

 Since prefixes are stored in specific radix trees based on the `maxlen` of given prefix, you could also mix IPv4, IPv6, EUI-48, EUI-64 prefixes and